 I have been drawn to working with moonstones for some years.
 They have a fine quality of healing and protection that I find unique in my practice.

 The Moonstone Eggs I primarily use are made of jagged pieces of moonstone that are hand rolled on rock slabs with wet sand.
-This of you who have been to some of my full & new moon events meditations over the last 5 years may have met some of them.
+Those of you who have been to some of my full & new moon events meditations over the last decade will have met some of them.
 They are little gems containing magic that just keeps magnifying.

-I get these moonstones eggs from an importer who works directly with the hill tribe people of Myanmar (Burma) that make them.
-It takes hours to form a single egg.
 The tribes believe they are healing stones and use them to cure sickness and disease.
+They place them in babies cribs for protection.
 They charge them by placing them outdoors in thunderstorms and the energy of the full moon.
 They are luminescent and in storms charge with the energy emitted from the lightening becoming illuminant in order to provide healing energy.

 Sphere shaped stones are representative of new beginnings, the universe and every possibility contained within it.